JSON Schema Validator

 What is JSON Schema?

 JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.
 You define the expected structure — required fields, allowed types, string formats, numeric ranges — and a validator checks whether your data conforms to it.
-JSON Schema is widely used for API request/response validation, form validation and config file checking.
+It's widely used for API request/response validation, webhook payload checks, config file validation, and as the schema layer inside OpenAPI.

 How to Validate JSON Against a Schema